XavierXiao/Dreambooth-Stable-Diffusion/README.md

 Dreambooth requires a placeholder word ```[V]```, called identifier, as in the paper.
 This identifier needs to be a relatively rare tokens in the vocabulary.
 The original paper approaches this by using a rare word in T5-XXL tokenizer.
 For simplicity, here I just use a random word ```sks``` and hard coded it..
 If you want to change that, simply make a change in [this file](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion/blob/main/ldm/data/personalized.py#L10).

+Training will be run for 800 steps, and two checkpoints will be saved, one at 500 steps and one at final step.
+Typically the one at 500 steps works well enough.
+I train the model use two A6000 GPUs and it takes ~15 mins.
 ### Generation